snmaddula-components/swagger-ready/README.md

     }

-With just this, Swagger was added into your application, <br> you can access it through `localhost:<port>/swagger-ui.html`
+With just this, Swagger was added into your application.

 #### Adding swagger config in application.yml
 To customize the swagger (or) provide your app-specific configuration